-Copenhagen's pioneering, driverless metro; with Hitachi
+Copenhagen's pioneering, driverless metro, with Hitachi

-Brave Spark worked closely with Hitachi, to showcase the style, innovation, and elaborate engineering behind Copenhagen's pioneering, driverless metro.
+Brave Spark worked closely with Hitachi to showcase the style, innovation, and elaborate engineering behind Copenhagen's pioneering, driverless metro.

 In this short film, combining powerful cinematic drone-shots of this beautiful city, Hitachi painted a dazzling picture of the emphasis on design value in Danish culture.

-The film worked to shout about the big ideas and world-class engineering, that propel Copenhagen to a place of international recognition in such a competitive field.
+The film worked to shout about the big ideas and world-class engineering that propel Copenhagen to a place of international recognition in such a competitive field.

-Our aim was to focus on Copenhagen's trains and infrastructure; whilst capturing the real people and real stories behind such incredible design.
+Our aim was to focus on Copenhagen's trains and infrastructure, whilst capturing the real people and real stories behind such incredible design.

-And what better way to tell this story than through the locals themselves?
+What better way to tell this story than through the locals themselves?
 So, we tracked down some locals, interviewed them about an average day, and explored exactly how the Metro has changed their lives.

 Importantly, we created a script for the film through these interviews, allowing this to tell the city's human story.